Things to Do & Must-See Attractions in Ukraine

 The Mamaeva Sloboda Open Air Museum replicates a traditional Cossack settlement of the 17th and 18th centuries in the heart of Kiev.
 With nearly 100 buildings spread out over 9.2 hectares, the museum offers visitors a glimpse of Ukrainian architecture and a look into the Ukrainian way of life, starting with the Cossack three-domed wooden church that stands in the center of the museum.
 As visitors make their way through the grounds, they will also see the estates of a church warden, blacksmith, potter, fortune teller and several Cossacks, each with multiple structures such as storehouses, stables and barns.
 Visitors also have the opportunity to sample traditional Ukrainian dishes at the museum restaurant, to ride Cossack horses, to feed farm animals and to learn more about Ukrainian customs, rites and handicrafts.

-The Jewish Museum in Odessa, Ukraine opened in November 2002.
+The Jewish Museum of Odessa, Ukraine opened in November 2002.
 Though small, with an exhibition area of only 160 square meters, the museum features an impressive collection of more than 7,000 photographs, newspapers, books, documents, musical instruments and pieces of art from Odessa’s Jewish community, which was once the third largest in the world.
 Items have been donated by local leaders, ordinary citizens and members of Odessa’s diaspora.
 Highlights include fragments of gravestones dating back to the 1770s, pages from Jewish newspapers as far back as 1869, photographs of leading Jewish cultural figures and a collection of religious garments and objects.
 One exhibition room is dedicated to Yiddish culture during the Soviet period and another remembers victims of the Holocaust.
-The museum also offers classes in Jewish tradition, history, literature, art and design, as well as Hebrew language classes.

 - Things to do in Cherkasy